Cubs win 2-1 in Maddon's return to Trop, extend streak to 7 (Sep 19, 2017) | FOX Sports

 Cubs win 2-1 in Maddon’s return to Trop, extend streak to 7 (Sep 19, 2017)

 Maddon managed the Rays from 2006-14, then left to manage Chicago and last year led the Cubs to their first World Series title since 1908.
-Chicago entered with a 3 1/2-game lead over second-place Milwaukee in the NL Central.
+Chicago is closing in on its third straight postseason berth, holding a 3 1/2-game lead over second-place Milwaukee in the NL Central.

+Tampa Bay remained five games behind Minnesota for the second AL wild card with 11 to play.

-A crowd of 25,046, the largest at the Trop since opening day, gave Maddon a standing ovation in the middle of the first inning.
+A crowd of 25,046, the largest at the Trop since opening day, gave Maddon a standing ovation after a scoreboard tribute in the middle of the first inning.

+”I thought it was playoff-esque,” he said. ”It starts at home with all the interviews and things like that.
+Then coming down here, as soon as you walk in the door you’re greeting, which is good.
+I was able to go on the field before the game, got to visit with a lot of folks.”

+Maddon led Tampa Bay into the playoffs four times, including the Rays’ only World Series appearance: a five-game loss to Philadelphia in 2008.

-”I thought it was a quick nine years,” he said of his time with the Rays. ”I try to stay in the present tense, but that was a fast nine years and I have nothing but warm and fuzzies about it.”
+”I thought it was a quick nine years,” he said. ”I have nothing but warm and fuzzies about it.”

 Montgomery (7-8) allowed one hit in six innings, a one-out homer in the sixth by Brad Miller.
-Montgomery struck out six, walked one and hit his first batter, Kevin Kiermaier.
+Montgomery struck out six and walked none after pitching just two innings in his previous start 10 days earlier.

+”I felt a lot more fresh,” he said. ”I obviously don’t think too much about a no-hitter before games, but I’ve been in that position before so I know that feeling a little.
+Really it’s about executing pitches and relying on the defense.”

-Pedro Strop, Carl Edwards Jr. amd Wade Davis each followed with an inning of perfect relief to complete the one-hitter.
+Pedro Strop, Carl Edwards Jr. and Wade Davis each followed with an inning of perfect relief to complete the one-hitter.
 Davis struck out the side and remained perfect in 32 save chances.

+Schwarber, 8 for 23 with four homers in his last seven games, went deep in the second off Chris Archer.
+Javier Baez drove in the other run with an RBI double in the fifth against Archer (9-11), who gave up four hits in six innings.

+The Cubs’ streak is their longest since the 11 straight they won July 31-Aug.
+12 last season.

 TRAINER’S ROOM